 Small student/teacher ratio – 10:1

-Experienced: Our Pre-Kindergarten teachers have been employed with Children’s Discovery Academy for many years.
+Experienced: Our Pre-Kindergarten teachers have been employed with Children’s Discovery Academy for over ten years!
 Darci has been with us since 2003 and Casi has been with us since 2008.
 Our experienced teachers truly enjoy working with Pre-Kindergartners and offer a safe, educational and supportive classroom for your child.

 Loving: Our teachers are patient, encouraging, give lots of positive praise and will treat your child as an individual.